laacz/advent-of-code/2023/readme.md

 ## Day 13

 Both parts were really nice ones.
 I overly optimized, as was almost sure that the second part would be something huge.
 Well.
 It was not.

+## Day 14

+Part one was deceptively easy.
+Second one was simply a matter of detecting offset, cycles and then calculating the remaining cycles to take.